 *Using worm castings to make tea is very different to using the leachate liquid of a worm farm.
 This leachate is the liquid that collects at the bottom of the worm farm.
 It’s not as nutritious as worm castings as it’s also an anaerobic liquid.

 An excellent source of nitrogen.
-You’ll need 1 part well-aged manure and 5 parts, a large bucket (with a lid) and a sack/pillowcase.
+You’ll need 1 part well-aged manure and 5 parts water, a large bucket (with a lid) and a sack/pillowcase.

-Chicken, horse, sheep, it doesn’t really matter what manure you use for this tea as long as it is well-aged.
+Chicken, horse, sheep, it doesn’t really matter what manure you use for this tea as long as it is from a herbivore animal and it is well-aged.
 Shovel the manure into the sack or pillowcase and place in the bucket.

 Top with water and cover (it’s like a giant tea bag) Let it sit for 1-2 weeks, stirring as often as you can.
 When you’re ready to use it, dilute it until it’s the colour of weak tea.